-In building the Fund's portfolio, Fort Washington primarily invests in investment-grade debt securities, but may invest up to 30% of the Fund's total assets in non-investment-grade debt securities rated as low as B by a Nationally Recognized Statistical Rating Organization ("NRSRO").
+With respect to fixed-income securities, the Fund will invest primarily in bonds, including mortgage-related securities, asset-backed securities, government securities (both U.S. government securities and foreign sovereign debt), and corporate debt securities.
+Fort Washington Investment Advisors, Inc. ("Fort Washington"), the Fund's sub-adviser, primarily invests in investment-grade debt securities, but may invest up to 30% of the Fund's fixed-income sleeve in non-investment-grade debt securities rated as low as B by a Nationally Recognized Statistical Rating Organization ("NRSRO").
 Non-investment-grade debt securities are often referred to as "junk bonds" and are considered speculative.
 The Fund's investment policies are based on credit ratings at the time of purchase.
-The Fund may also invest up to 20% of its total assets in foreign-issued debt denominated in either the U.S. dollar or a foreign currency.
-Foreign-issued debt may include debt securities of emerging market countries.

-Additionally, in order to implement its investment strategy, the Fund may invest in collateralized loan obligations, mortgage dollar-roll transactions and reverse repurchase agreements, and in derivatives including forwards and futures contracts, interest rate and credit default swap agreements, and options.
+The Fund may engage in frequent and active trading as part of its principal investment strategies.
+Additionally, in order to implement its investment strategy, the Fund may invest in mortgage dollar-roll transactions and in derivatives, including forwards, futures contracts, interest rate and credit default swap agreements, and options.

 Mortgage "dollar rolls" are transactions in which mortgage-backed securities are sold for delivery in the current month and the seller simultaneously contracts to repurchase substantially similar securities on a specified future date.
-These investments may be used for both gaining and hedging market exposure, to adjust the Fund's duration, to manage interest rate risk, and for any other purposes consistent with the Fund's investment strategies and limitations.
+These investments may be used to gain or hedge market exposure, to adjust the Fund's duration, to manage interest rate risk, and for any other purposes consistent with the Fund's investment strategies and limitations.